 Southside Altar - Design of the original architect, Napoleon LeBrun, the altar was placed in 1887 and dedicated to the Sacred Heart of Jesus.
-Above the altar is the famous Venetian glass mosaics of The Apparition of Our Lord to Saint Margaret Mary Alacoque.
-The altar was executed in 1915 in Venice, Italy but due to World War I, shipment to the United States was delayed and they were installed in the Cathedral in 1918.
+Above the altar is the famous Venetian glass mosaic of The Apparition of Our Lord to Saint Margaret Mary Alacoque.
+The altar was executed in 1915 in Venice, Italy but due to World War I, shipment to the United States was delayed and it was installed in the Cathedral in 1918.

-History of Saint Katherine Drexel - Katharine Drexel was born in Philadelphia on 26 November 1858, the second child of Hannah and Francis Anthony Drexel.
+History of Saint Katharine Drexel - Katharine Drexel was born in Philadelphia on 26 November 1858, the second child of Hannah and Francis Anthony Drexel.
 Hannah died five weeks after her baby's birth.
 For two years Katharine and her sister Elizabeth were cared for by their aunt and uncle, Ellen and Anthony Drexel.
-When Francis married Emma Bouvier in 1860, he brought his two daughters home.
-A third daughter Louise was born in 1863.
-The children grew up in a loving family atmosphere permeated by deep faith.
-The girls were educated at home by tutors.
-They had the added advantage of touring parts of the United States and Europe with their parents.
+When Francis married Emma Bouvier in 1860, he brought his two daughters home from where they had been living after their mother's death.
+By word and example Emma and Francis taught their daughters that wealth was meant to be shared with those in need.
+Three afternoons a week Emma opened the doors of their home to serve the needs of the poor, assisted by her daughters.